 The 1980s was a great time at the movies with many films made that appealed to kids and teens.
 Those films made in that period remain timeless with a splendid blend of comedy, fantasy, adventure, and moral lessons.
 In the 80s kids and teens had a great cinema experience watching movies from the likes of Walt Disney and Steven Spielberg.
 A great experience today’s kids should have a taste of as these films can be found on DVD or Blu-Ray almost everywhere.
 A look at some of the 1980 movies every kid should see are:

-The Little Mermaid: This 1989 Walt Disney classic will remain a movie for kids of all generation to see for a long time.
+The Little Mermaid: This 1989 Walt Disney classic will remain a movie for kids of all generations to see for a long time.
 The tale has clear graphics and an adventurous storyline that all kids will enjoy.
-The Little Mermaid has one of the best movie soundtracks which kids will love and listen to over again.
+The Little Mermaid has one of the best movie soundtracks that kids will love and listen to over again.

 Flight of the Navigator: Flight of the Navigator is a 1986 science fiction with a lot of aliens and robots.
 The kind of stuff that keeps kids amused.
 The movie has some old cultural references, but it will still make a good watch for children.

-The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy and romance.
-The movie has so many movie quotes which are used until date.
+The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy, and romance.
+The movie has so many movie quotes that are used even today.
 Any kid who watches The Princess Bride will definitely find scenes and quotes they would appreciate.

 Beetlejuice: Do you need a movie for your little ones to watch on Halloween?
 Put on Beetlejuice!
 The movie is scary enough to have kids cover their faces but not scary enough to give them nightmares.
 It’s simply perfect.